hactar-is/consoler/README.md

     CONSOLE_PATH_PREFIX = ''

 When developing in a docker container or VM, the start of consoler's file paths might not quite match your local filesystem.
 Set a prefix here to prepend to the output's path string.
 This is super useful if you use https://github.com/dandavison/iterm2-dwim to make file paths clickable in iTerm.

+### Changelog

+#### 0.1.5
+* Remove the hard dependency on loguru, it still works with it, but this way we don't need to keep this package up to date with loguru releases.
+* Slightly modernise the code a little.